 Unless you are willing to do your website SEO on your own, it will be your SEO specialist who will be deciding which strategies to rely on and which changes to implement on your website to make it more rankable.
 And the faster your SEO specialist makes all the crucial changes, the sooner you’ll see some tangible results.
 So choose someone who can set priorities straight and offer you an actionable SEO plan.

 Since SEO involves a lot of things, from technical improvements and content creation to setting proper internal linking and building backlinks to a website, your expert should be knowledgeable in all of these areas.
-Any mistake they make will slow down your website growth and may badly impact your rankings.
+Any mistake they make will slow your website growth and negatively impact your rankings.
 Getting things right will take time, and even more time will pass before search engines notice that some corrections have been made.
-Besides, some mistakes simply cannot be corrected – once the page is deleted there is no way of getting it back.
+Besides, some mistakes cannot be corrected – once the page is deleted, there is no way of getting it back.

 Also, beware of SEO specialists who use outdated tactics.
 SEO is not like math or physics – the algorithms that define the rules of the game change all the time.
-So, something that worked well a decade ago like keyword stuffing will only harm your website today.
+Something that worked well a decade ago, like keyword stuffing, will only harm your website today.
 Having a person that got stuck in 2010 onboard your processes means you’ll be wasting precious time without progressing and may waste even more time in the future correcting all sorts of errors.

 So, the bottom line is: Make sure to hire someone knowledgeable who stays on top of every SEO trend.
 Then, whichever market you are in, the SEO expert will be able to analyze the competition and build a viable SEO strategy for your business.

-SEO takes a while to start working, so you’ll have to spend a lot of funds, time and effort before you get any return on your investment.
+Be patient!
+If you don’t see any results after three to six months, then keep waiting.
+If nothing happens after six to 12 months, it may be time to reconsider your SEO strategy and try something new.
+If there are no significant changes after a year, you may want to reconsider.
+SEO takes a while to start working, so you’ll have to spend a lot of funds, time, and effort before you get any return on your investment.
 But the benefits you’ll eventually gain are well worth all the hard work it takes to make your website visible in search.